Renaud of Roucy

 Renaud or Ragenold, Count of Roucy (c.
-920 – 10 May 967) was a 10th-century Viking who swore allegiance to the Kings of West Francia kings, and became the military chief of Reims after the restoration of the Archbishop Artald of Reims, upon taking the area back from Hugh of Vermandois.
+920 – 10 May 967) was a 10th-century Viking who swore allegiance to the Kings of West Francia, and became the military chief of Reims after the restoration of the Archbishop Artald of Reims, upon taking the area back from Hugh of Vermandois.

 He built a fort at Roucy between the late 940s and early 950s and supported young King Lothair of France in the expedition at Aquitaine and the Siege of Poitiers|Siege of Poitiers, during the dynastic struggles of the Kingdom of West Francia.
 Renaud was made the Count of Roucy around or before 955 by King Lothair.

 Renaud married Alberade of Lorraine, daughter of Gilbert, Duke of Lorraine around 945 and had four children: